 About the ViS initiative

 People returning from military experience are in society, but can they be entirely of it?
-The Veterans in Society initiative calls attention to the value of understanding the rich diversity among veterans, military families, and their interactions with civilian societies.
+The Veterans in Society initiative at Virginia Tech encourages interdisciplinary scholarship to understand the rich diversity among veterans, their families, and their interactions with civilian societies.